Show Me What and Where has Changed? Question Answering and Grounding for Remote Sensing Change Detection: Introduction

 In summary, our contributions are as follows: \begin{itemize}[left=1pc] \item{ We propose a novel CDQAG task for remote sensing change detection.
-Unlike classic VQA (see \cref{figure-1}), CDQAG not only generates textual answers but also provides pixel-level visual evidences, which is crucial for developing reliable remote sensing change detection systems. } \item{ We construct the first CDQAG benchmark dataset QAG-360K, containing over 360K \{\textit{question, answer, mask}\} triples that are not only diverse but also contain comprehensive questions.
-This benchmark is essential for evaluation and encourages the community to further explore the CDQAG task. } \item{ We present a solid CDQAG baseline method VisTA, which surpasses the latest visual question answering and visual grounding methods, achieving state-of-the-art performance on both the classic CDVQA and QAG-360K datasets. } \end{itemize}
+Unlike classic VQA (see \cref{figure-1}), CDQAG not only generates textual answers but also provides pixel-level visual evidence, which is crucial for developing reliable remote sensing change detection systems. } \item{ We construct the first CDQAG benchmark dataset QAG-360K, containing over 360K \{\textit{question, answer, mask}\} triples that are not only diverse in land-cover categories but contain comprehensive questions.
+This benchmark is essential for evaluation and encourages the community to further explore the CDQAG task. } \item{ We present a solid CDQAG baseline method VisTA, which surpasses the latest visual question answering and visual grounding methods, achieving state-of-the-art performance on both the classic CDVQA and the porposed QAG-360K datasets. } \end{itemize}